 3. Roll up deli roast beef slices in slices of Swiss cheese.

-Variety may be the spice of life, but it may not be so good when you’re trying to lose weight.
+Variety may be the spice of life, but it may not be so good when you're trying to lose weight.
 A study at the University of Texas Health Science Center in 2015 found that people who ate a more diverse diet tended to have larger waist circumferences than people whose meal plans were simpler.
-Call it the “buffet effect.”
+Call it the "buffet effect."
 Think about the last time you ate at a buffet.
 Did you fill your plate once with a reasonable amount of food, or did you go back a few times to sample a little of everything?
-Simplifying your diet not only can help trim calories, but it can help you eat healthier foods.
+Simplifying your diet not only can help trim calories, but it can also help you eat healthier foods.
 Find a low-sugar cereal that you love and stick with it.
 Pick the healthiest sandwich on the menu that you like and make ordering easy every time.

 Can't live without bread?
 Slash bread's impact on your blood sugar by choosing the right bread and topping it right.
 Toast bread that contains two grams of fiber or more, like Ezekiel 4:9 Sprouted Bread.
 Slather the toasted bread with protein-packed small curd cottage cheese and a half-cup of blackberries for an additional 4 grams of fiber.
 The combo of fiber and protein will keep hunger at bay and keep blood sugar stable.

 Kick off a meal with grapefruit.
 The citrus fruit is a good source of soluble fiber, which can lower the fat-storage hormone insulin, promote weight loss, and stabilize blood sugar.
-In a study at Scripps Clinic in San Diego, researchers say overweight people who ate a half of a grapefruit before each meal lost an average of 3.5 pounds over the course of 12 weeks.
+In a study at Scripps Clinic in San Diego, researchers say overweight people who ate half of a grapefruit before each meal lost an average of 3.5 pounds over the course of 12 weeks.
 To get the benefits of grapefruit, you need to eat the pulp and the pith, the soft, fibrous skin between the fruit and the peel.
 The peel contains a lot of fiber, too.
 After washing the grapefruit, zest the peel and sprinkle it into vinaigrettes, marinades, baked goods, and iced tea.

-Be Realistic with Exercise
+Be realistic with exercise.

 Most people overestimate how many calories they burn during exercise, says Jim Cotta, former strength and conditioning coach for the Los Angeles Lakers and author of Men's Health Workout War.
 "The best way to know for sure how many calories you are burning off is to either wear a heart-rate monitor that calculates calories burned or log your workouts into a system like MyFitnessPal," he says.

-Order Hummus as an Appetizer
+Order hummus as an appetizer.

-Boil a dozen eggs on Sunday evening for a week’s worth of inexpensive, portable snacks.
-Hard-boiled eggs are easy to cook ahead of time and they’re rich in the best quality, satiating protein there is, recommends Chicago dietitian Christine M. Paulumbo.
+Boil a dozen eggs on Sunday evening for a week's worth of inexpensive, portable snacks.
+Hard-boiled eggs are easy to cook ahead of time and they're rich in the best quality, satiating protein there is, recommends Chicago dietitian Christine M. Palumbo.